Traffic mix CAAP 166-01(4.1)

 A double white cross displayed adjacent to the windsock indicates that gliding operations are in progress.
 Aeronautical charts also use the double cross to indicate areas where glider operations take place.
 Some gliders operating adjacent to the CTAF area may use a different frequency to the CTAF or area frequency.

-Winch operations may occur at any aerodrome and launch gliders to more than 2000 ft AGL.
+Winch operations may occur at any aerodrome and launch gliders to 4000 ft AGL, although the typical height is between 1500 and 2000 ft AGL.
 Pilots should be aware of winch wires up to these levels, particularly when overflying the aerodrome, and check ERSA and the latest NOTAMs for current, specific operational information.

 Gliders landing on the active runway may not be able to give way to other aircraft.
 At aerodromes with both glider and helicopter operations, helicopter pilots should follow the standard traffic patterns to avoid gliders which may be flying modified circuit patterns.